 1. What is the purpose of the marketing?

-This is about starting with the end in mind – i.e. What do I want the prospects to do as a result of this marketing message?
+This is about starting with the end in mind.
+What do you want the prospects to DO as a result of this marketing message?
 Every piece of marketing/advertising should have a clear intended end result.
-You want your prospects to take ACTION, but what do you want them to do, specifically?
+You want your prospects to take ACTION, but what, specifically?
 If you do not tell them, they are unlikely to react in the way you want them to.
-Sometimes it is best to think of prospects as children: if we are not specific they will hear want they want to hear.
-(Remember, “communication is the response you get.”)
-So be clear what you want them to DO- to call you, to take your call, to go to your website, to click on a link, or to come to your shop?
+So be totally clear what it is you want prospects to DO as a result of your marketing.
+Is it to call you or take your call, to go to your website, to click on a link, or to come to your shop or showroom?
 Marketing without a clear “call to action” is like throwing money down the drain.

 2. Who is the target audience?

-You have to know what it is about your product or service that is different to the competition, i.e. your Unique Selling Proposition (USP).
+You have to know what it is about your product or service that makes you different to the competition, i.e. your Unique Selling Proposition (USP).
 If you don’t know and can’t tell people about it, then why would they leave their current supplier and come to you?
 So if you haven’t defined your USP, now’s the time to do it!
 A good place to start is by thinking about what problems people may experience when buying in your marketplace, and how you can solve those problems for them.

 4. What are the benefits of buying from me?

 In other words, how you are going to get your message across?
-There are many ways to do this: advertising, direct mail, telemarketing, PR etc. Each method has its strengths and weaknesses, and the key is to remember the target market you have identified – where are they likely to be in their largest numbers, and what method will be most appropriate to communicate with them?
+There are many ways to do this: advertising, direct mail, networking, telemarketing, PR etc. Each method has its strengths and weaknesses, and the key is to remember the target market you have identified.
+Think about where they are likely to be in their largest numbers, and what method will be most appropriate to communicate with them.
 This means you need to know your target market really well.

 6. How am I going to measure the results?

-If you can’t measure the results from you marketing efforts, then how are you going to know if it has been successful?
-The famous saying goes, “Half the money I spend on advertising is wasted; the trouble is, I don’t know which half!”
-So you need to be sure that you can track response rates from the various strategies within your marketing plan.
-This means each campaign needs to have a unique code and your sales systems to have a means of identifying and recording when prospects respond to each strategy.
+If you can’t measure the results from your marketing efforts, then how are you going to know if it has been successful?
+Be sure you can track response rates from the various strategies within your marketing plan.
+This means each campaign needs to have a unique code, and for your sales systems to have a means of identifying and recording when prospects respond to each strategy.